Get more leads with cold emails

 3. Sales activities metrics

 Actions are necessary to convert leads into opportunities.
-Once you’ve identified which actions need to be performed, optimization is key.
+Once you’ve identified which actions need to be performed, optimization becomes the next step in your business strategies.
+Sales activity metrics are invaluable tools for this optimization process.
 That’s where sales activities metrics come in.

 • Email open rate and click-through rate